thegetty/bronze-guidelines/content/intro.md

 Interdisciplinary research into how bronzes were made draws on a marriage of text-based historical research and object-focused investigations of physical evidence, as well as experimental reconstructions.
 Depending on the approach taken and who was involved, the results see the light in a range of specialized publications in the diverse fields of conservation, archaeology, science, history of science and technology, foundry work, art history, and museum work, which exist in many languages.

 Precious little has survived of the vast knowledge and skill, and of the transactions, that went into the making of bronze sculptures over the millennia.
 But some snippets were captured in writing.
 The nineteenth century saw a great push toward more systematic archival research on the part of historians.
 The transcription and publication of large collections of documents has led to the discovery of information pertaining to bronze production centers and the commissioning and execution of bronze sculptures.
-Such sources form essential evidence in the reconstruction of chronologies, fabrication processes, and distribution and attribution of labor, especially with regard to large sculptural projects (see for instance [Case Study 5](/case-studies/5/)).[^7]
+Such sources form essential evidence in the reconstruction of chronologies, fabrication processes, and distribution and attribution of labor, especially with regard to large sculptural projects (see for instance [Case Study 5](/case-studies/5/)).[^6]

 Founders and scientists (in particular chemists and metallurgists) with an interest in historical metallurgical processes have also made seminal contributions to the history of science and technology, which include, among other things, translations of some of the rare technical treatises that feature descriptions of medieval and later European bronze production.
-The information in these texts about the preparation of raw materials as well as the steps of casting processes have been invaluable in the interpretation of both technical features on bronze sculptures and analytical data on alloy and mold compositions.[^8]
+The information in these texts about the preparation of raw materials as well as the steps of casting processes have been invaluable in the interpretation of both technical features on bronze sculptures and analytical data on alloy and mold compositions.[^7]

 Archaeological excavations, collections, and methodology have played a key role in the study of bronze technologies, as it is in this context that object-focused studies of bronzes first developed.
 The challenge of how to deal with archaeological bronzes that either were already disfigured by corrosion or began to break out into active “bronze disease” following excavation was one of the impetuses for the establishment of early scientific labs in museums.
-It kept scientists busy for decades, and their evolving understanding of the mechanism has been reflected in the attitude toward treatment and the aesthetic choices that account for the appearance of such objects to this day ({% ref 'fig-157' %}).[^9]
+It kept scientists busy for decades, and their evolving understanding of the mechanism has been reflected in the attitude toward treatment and the aesthetic choices that account for the appearance of such objects to this day ({% ref 'fig-157' %}).[^8]

-Increasingly methodical, scientific excavations unearthed a whole range of copper alloy artifacts and shed light as well on the more ephemeral evidence of their production and use, such as mold and furnace remains and ritual contexts.[^10] These include discoveries of foundry sites in different parts of the world, for instance from the fifth century BCE onward in Houma, China, and the Athenian Agora.[^11]
+Increasingly methodical, scientific excavations unearthed a whole range of copper alloy artifacts and shed light as well on the more ephemeral evidence of their production and use, such as mold and furnace remains and ritual contexts.[^9] These include discoveries of foundry sites in different parts of the world, for instance from the fifth century BCE onward in Houma, China, and the Athenian Agora.[^10]

 The taste for collecting ancient materials is centuries old and has been accompanied by a market for copies and forgeries for almost as long, many of which coexisted peacefully with the genuine early works.
 But the shift to a more scientific classification went hand in hand with the development of forensic methods to characterize the materials and facture of objects, which served to describe and identify objects more precisely.
 The discoveries of fabulous archaeological works both on land and at sea, and the publicity that surrounded them, also fed broader public interest in how the marriage of science and the humanities may unravel the mysteries of these objects and help to conserve them.
-The two bronze warriors from Riace are one such find.[^12]
+The two bronze warriors from Riace are one such find.[^11]

 Similarly, a greater awareness and understanding of the damaging effects of pollution on well-known public monuments led to conservation projects that provided further opportunities for technical investigations.
-The research data and results of these scientific and historical investigations—and the often-dramatic treatments—were not infrequently featured in exhibitions and related publications.[^13]
+The research data and results of these scientific and historical investigations—and the often-dramatic treatments—were not infrequently featured in exhibitions and related publications.[^12]

-During the early twentieth century there was an increase in the application of science to the study and treatment of works of art, and the international exchange of data and ideas through conferences and dedicated journals.
-After World War II, the trend continued with the establishment of the first professional conservation organizations as well as the creation of new scientific museum labs.[^14] Over the decades these applied ever more sophisticated scientific tools and methods (for instance thermoluminescence dating, atomic absorption spectroscopy, lead isotope analysis, X-ray fluorescence analysis) to the identification and characterization of materials, tracing of sources, and dating.
-And the new archaeological science (also known as archaeometry) took off with a rise in, among other things, technical research on bronzes.[^15]
+During the early twentieth century there was an increase in the application of science to the study and treatment of works of art, and the international exchange of data and ideas through conferences and dedicated journals.[^13] After World War II, the trend continued with the establishment of the first professional conservation organizations as well as the creation of new scientific museum labs.
+Over the decades these applied ever more sophisticated scientific tools and methods (for instance thermoluminescence dating, atomic absorption spectroscopy, lead isotope analysis, X-ray fluorescence analysis) to the identification and characterization of materials, tracing of sources, and dating.
+And the new archaeological science (also known as archaeometry) took off with a rise in, among other things, technical research on bronzes.[^14]

-By the 1970s, projects covered bronzes from around the world, from the Himalayas and Southeast Asia to West Africa, from ancient Egypt to Renaissance Europe, from ancient China to nineteenth-century France.[^16] Some of these were seminal for bringing together experts in archaeology, art history, and the history of technology, conservation, and science, and were the first to be closely associated with, and even integrated into, sculpture exhibitions.[^17] Other research projects consisted of systematic and thorough technological studies of collections.[^18] For a good decade the Boston area was an important nexus of interdisciplinary collaborations and exchanges, including work on ancient bronzes, nineteenth-century European sculpture, and the Application of Science in Examination of Works of Art seminar series.[^19]
+By the 1970s, projects covered bronzes from around the world, from the Himalayas and Southeast Asia to West Africa, from ancient Egypt to Renaissance Europe, from ancient China to nineteenth-century France.[^15] Some of these were seminal for bringing together experts in archaeology, art history, and the history of technology, conservation, and science, and were the first to be closely associated with, and even integrated into, sculpture exhibitions.[^16] Other research projects consisted of systematic and thorough technological studies of collections.[^17] For a good decade the Boston area was an important nexus of interdisciplinary collaborations and exchanges, including work on ancient bronzes, nineteenth-century European sculpture, and the Application of Science in Examination of Works of Art seminar series.[^18]

-With the ninth meeting of the International Congress on Ancient Bronzes in 1986, the topic of technological studies assumed a permanent place in the hitherto solely archaeological and art historical gathering.[^20] The 1980s also marked the establishment of the Beginning of the Use of Metals and Alloys (BUMA) conferences in Asia, which promote exchanges of scholarship between Western and non-Western researchers.
-The 1990s witnessed several experimental archaeology workshops and seminars on various aspects of the production of large bronzes, which contributed to validating hands-on experience in scholarly work and also modeled rich collaborations among experts from different disciplines.[^21] It also sealed a turn in the Renaissance field toward the integration of technological studies, which thereafter became almost de rigueur in scholarly bronze publications.[^22]
+With the ninth meeting of the International Congress on Ancient Bronzes in 1986, the topic of technological studies assumed a permanent place in the hitherto solely archaeological and art historical gathering.[^19] The 1980s also marked the establishment of the Beginning of the Use of Metals and Alloys (BUMA) conferences in Asia, which promote exchanges of scholarship between Western and non-Western researchers.
+The 1990s witnessed several experimental archaeology workshops and seminars on various aspects of the production of large bronzes, which contributed to validating hands-on experience in scholarly work and also modeled rich collaborations among experts from different disciplines.[^20] It also sealed a turn in the Renaissance field toward the integration of technological studies, which thereafter became almost de rigueur in scholarly bronze publications.[^21]

-During the past two decades, archaeologists, art historians, and museum curators have increasingly collaborated with scientists and conservators as well as craftspeople, and the technology of metalworking has become central to the study of bronze sculptures, often by international teams.[^23] Research on bronzes from classical antiquity has flourished and been published as monographs and presented at meetings such as the International Congresses on Ancient Bronzes.[^24] Medieval European bronzes are also gaining more attention (see [Case Study 2](/case-studies/2/)).[^25] Interdisciplinary, systematic studies have been carried out on a wide array of small bronzes from the Himalayas.[^26] The technological study of Chinese, South Asian, and Southeast Asian bronzes is very active and the findings are shared, among other places, at international symposia and conferences, including the Forbes Symposia at the Freer Gallery of Art and BUMA.[^27] Research on the production of bronze sculpture from West Africa is also continuing apace.[^28] And archaeologists and archaeometallurgists are directing their attention toward a greater variety of periods, and thus also excavations of ancient metalworking sites.[^29]
+During the past two decades, archaeologists, art historians, and museum curators have increasingly collaborated with scientists and conservators as well as craftspeople, and the technology of metalworking has become central to the study of bronze sculptures, often by international teams.[^22] Research on bronzes from classical antiquity has flourished and been published as monographs and presented at meetings such as the International Congresses on Ancient Bronzes.[^23] Medieval European bronzes are also gaining more attention (see [Case Study 2](/case-studies/2/)).[^24] Interdisciplinary, systematic studies have been carried out on a wide array of small bronzes from the Himalayas.[^25] The technological study of Chinese, South Asian, and Southeast Asian bronzes is very active and the findings are shared, among other places, at international symposia and conferences, including the Forbes Symposia at the Freer Gallery of Art and BUMA.[^26] Research on the production of bronze sculpture from West Africa is also continuing apace.[^27] And archaeologists and archaeometallurgists are directing their attention toward a greater variety of periods, and thus also excavations of ancient metalworking sites.[^28]

-Among the more recent phenomena are studies of entire collections and larger corpuses of related works (see examples of this in [Case Study 2](/case-studies/2/) and [Case Study 4](/case-studies/4/)) as well as research focused on the work of a particular artist, in which technical findings are woven into the art historical narrative.[^30] Conservation projects also continue to provide unique opportunities for close investigation.
-Reconstruction, replication, and reenactment of historical processes and objects are gaining traction as methods of research and pedagogy.[^31] Newer technical means of analysis, including 3D scanning, are being called upon to help address the complex and challenging questions around originality and authenticity (for instance with regard to the posthumous production of {% def "editions" %} of certain nineteenth- and early twentieth-century European sculptures).[^32] And other digital tools, from imaging to databases, are instrumental in the sharing and interpretation of large bodies of data and communication across international teams.[^33] It is within, and from, this broader context that the CAST:ING project took shape.
+Among the more recent phenomena are studies of entire collections and larger corpuses of related works (see examples of this in [Case Study 2](/case-studies/2/) and [Case Study 4](/case-studies/4/)) as well as research focused on the work of a particular artist, in which technical findings are woven into the art historical narrative.[^29] Conservation projects also continue to provide unique opportunities for close investigation.
+Reconstruction, replication, and reenactment of historical processes and objects are gaining traction as methods of research and pedagogy.[^30] Newer technical means of analysis, including 3D scanning, are being called upon to help address the complex and challenging questions around originality and authenticity (for instance with regard to the posthumous production of {% def "editions" %} of certain nineteenth- and early twentieth-century European sculptures).[^31] And other digital tools, from imaging to databases, are instrumental in the sharing and interpretation of large bodies of data and communication across international teams.[^32] It is within, and from, this broader context that the CAST:ING project took shape.

 {% figuregroup "3", "fig-002" %}